suizokukan/katal/README.md

                             .py files, use '*.py' .
 Please DON'T ADD the path to the target directory, only the filenames (default:
                             None)
+      --usentfsprefix       Force the script to prefix filenames by a special string required by the NTFS for long filenames, namely
+                            \\?\ (default: False)
       --version             show the version and exit

 #(8) history